dimuska139/rawg-sdk-go/README.md

 ## API limitations

 Only 5 requests per second allowed from one IP.
 The "Rps" parameter in configuration performs this limitation.
+So you don't worry about it.

 ## License